dargaCode/Thwartski-Tf2-Hud/trunk/thwartski_hud/_Thwartski HUD Documentation/Thwartski HUD - README.txt

 //						  	 THANK YOU
 //-------------------------------------------------------------------

-Thanks to Sgt.
+Thanks to Dark Nebula, Filly Mays, Sgt.
 Blackhawk, T-Triple-8, Myles, Tobias Funke, AndyJ, Saberreap, OpticBarrel, Snakeyface, Baka-Baka, Kit, Dooman, and Archer for feedback so far.

 Thanks to the authors of the following huds, some of which I used as visual inspiration, and some of which I used as technical reference: